-- The Homelessness Act 2002 brought about a more strategic approach to tackling and preventing homelessness, in particular, the requirement for the development and publication of a Homelessness Strategy for every housing authority every five years.
+- The Homelessness Act 2002 brought about a more strategic approach to tackling and preventing homelessness, in particular, the requirement for the development and publication of a homelessness strategy for every housing authority every five years.
 The new Homelessness and Rough Sleeping Strategy (2024-2029) will replace the current strategy adopted by Cabinet in July 2019. - The revised strategy has been developed following a detailed review of homelessness and rough sleeping.
+It establishes four priorities to tackle homelessness between 2024 to 2029; these are: - a) priority 1: prevent people from becoming homeless; - b) priority 2: improve access to and supply of accommodation; - c) priority 3: ensure the appropriate support is available for people who are homeless (work with partners to build resilience in people); and - d) priority 4: reduce rough sleeping.
-It sets out how Durham County Council aim to achieve the four priorities of homelessness over the next five years covering the period 2024 to 2029. - The review analysed data from April 2019 through to October 2022 looks at the current and future trends in relation to homelessness and rough sleeping and the challenges that Durham County Council face as a housing authority.
-This period included the years of the Covid

-Pandemic during which time the Government implemented a range of initiatives to prevent homelessness.
-The data has shaped the four priorities of the strategy which were consulted upon with the public, key partners and stakeholders from December 2022 to March 2023.

-- As a result of a more in depth review, this draft strategy is different from previous strategies.
-It will address the varying housing and support needs across the 10 main cohorts of people who present to housing as homeless or threatened with homelessness. - 6 Some of the key findings from the review include: - a large increase in the number of people requiring early advice; - the number of people being able to remain in their existing home has considerably reduced; - an increase in the numbers of people with a support need, in particular those with complex needs; - access to accommodation for certain cohorts is difficult; - a reduction in affordable accommodation; and - there is insufficient supported accommodation for rough sleepers. - 7 The scope of the strategy recognises all types of homelessness needs for people who are: - considering their housing options and require advice; - at risk of homelessness: - statutory and non-statutory homeless; - street homeless and are rough sleeping; - children who experience homeless; and - people who are moving on from homelessness (moving from temporary or supported accommodation and require longer term accommodation). - A detailed delivery plan will be developed in liaison with key partners.
+- The review analysed data from April 2019 through to October 2022 looks at the current and future trends in relation to homelessness and rough sleeping and the challenges that the council faces as a housing authority.
+This period included the years of the Covid Pandemic during which time the Government implemented a range of initiatives to prevent homelessness.
+The data has shaped the four priorities of the strategy which were consulted upon with the public, key partners and stakeholders from December 2022 to March 2023. - As a result of a more in-depth review, this draft strategy is different from previous strategies.
+It will address the varying housing and support needs across the 10 main cohorts of people who present to housing as homeless or threatened with homelessness. - 6 Some of the key findings from the review include: - a) a large increase in the number of people requiring early advice; - b) the number of people being able to remain in their existing home has considerably reduced; - an increase in the numbers of people with a support need, in particular those with complex needs; - d) access to accommodation for certain cohorts is difficult; - e) a reduction in affordable accommodation; and - f) there is insufficient supported accommodation for rough sleepers. - 7 The scope of the strategy recognises all types of homelessness needs for people who are: - a) considering their housing options and require advice; - b) at risk of homelessness; - c) statutory and non-statutory homeless; - d) street homeless and are rough sleeping; - e) children who experience homeless; and - f) people who are moving on from homelessness (moving from temporary or supported accommodation and require longer term accommodation).

+- A detailed delivery plan will be developed in liaison with key partners after the strategy has been adopted.
 A light touch review will be carried out annually to address any policy or funding changes as well as taking into consideration any significant differences in demand to the service.
-The delivery plan will be updated accordingly following the annual review. - 9 If the draft strategy is agreed consultation will be undertaken on the document for seven weeks from 30 October 2023 to 18 December 2023. - 10 Consultation will be undertaken with residents of County Durham and other stakeholders with a potential interest in the content of the document.
-The council will make use of its partnership structure to

-- assist in disseminating information about the Homelessness and Rough Sleeping Strategy. - Following the consultation the strategy will be modified as necessary and presented to Cabinet for adoption in Spring 2024.
+The delivery plan will be updated accordingly following the annual review. - 9 Consultation on the draft strategy will be for seven weeks from 30 October 2023 to 18 December 2023. - 10 Consultation will be undertaken with residents of County Durham and other stakeholders with a potential interest in the content of the document.
+The council will make use of its partnership structure to assist in disseminating information about the Homelessness and Rough Sleeping Strategy. - Following the consultation the strategy will be modified as necessary and presented to Cabinet for adoption in 2024.